2020 Iowa Pork Industry Facts

 On the Farm

-- Iowa is the number one pork producing state in the U.S. and the top state for pork exports.*
+- Iowa is the No. 1 pork-producing state in the U.S., and the top state for pork exports.*

 - Nearly one-third of the nation’s hogs are raised in Iowa.